ShayanKhanJaved/purgatory-peak/README.md

 ## Installation and Execution (Ubuntu)

-To run this Godot game on Ubuntu, follow these steps:
+To run this Godot game, follow these steps:

 1.  **Clone the repository**:
     ```bash